tomwolanski/tomwolanski.github.io/content/posts/concurrency-conflicts-redis/index.md

 Redis script cache, however, has its eviction policies, and cannot quarantine that the script will be cached there forever.
 This is especially true when Redis is running as a cluster with multiple nodes that can be restarted. `StackExchange.Redis` handles this scenario without any manual interaction and inserts it back into the cache again.

-Lets see this in action by manually removing all scripts from the cache using redis-cli:
+Let's see this in action by manually removing all scripts from the cache using `redis-cli`:
 ```
 > script flush
 "OK"
 ```

+and attempt to call our endpoint again.

-what we will notice in logs is that:
+What we will notice in the logs is that:
 1. the client attempted to run the script using `EVALSHA` and SHA
 1. we can assume the action failed since the client repeats the pattern we saw before `SCRIPT LOAD` and `EVAL`